Peter Leeds Penny Stocks FacebookPeter Leeds Penny Stocks on Twitter

 Takeover and Acquisition Targets

-As well, many smaller companies have the rights to important exploration lands, technology patents, or strategic market share which they don't have the resources to effectively exploit, meaning that larger corporations can move in and benefit where the smaller company was unable to.
+As well, many smaller companies have the rights to important exploration lands, technology patents, or strategic market share which they don't have the resources to effectively exploit, meaning that larger corporations can move in and benefit where the smaller penny stock company was unable to.

 When a company gets taken over it is usually to the benefit of the shareholders, as they often realize a price increase in their holdings.
+This is because the buyer pays a premium above the recent share price to entice current shareholders.

 Investor Expectations